Read the latest News.

 “Just say Nix” tracks the development of 1407 S. Carrollton as a medical marijuana retailer under the aegis of NOLA Cannabis Co.
 The site represents neighbors and advocates who are opposed to the introduction of a facility owned by a virtually monopolistic entity, Good Day Farm, LLC, held by wealthy political donors—many of whom are not publicly identified—in the vicinity of schools and churches; and immediately adjacent to Nix Library.

-In the spirit of support for a beloved neighborhood library and these other institutions, this site is ironically entitled “Just Say ‘Nix.’”
+In the spirit of support for a beloved neighborhood library and these other institutions, this site is ironically entitled “Just say Nix.”

-The name also comments on a moral decline among political conservatives—from a concern for principles (or the semblance of it, anyway) to the gross desire to profit from the sale of marijuana around children, unhindered, in Louisiana, by such “distancing laws” as are found in other states.
+The name also comments on a moral decline among political conservatives—from a concern for principles (or the semblance of it, anyway) to the gross desire to profit from the sale of marijuana around children, unhindered in Louisiana by such distancing laws as are found in other states:

-Good Day Farm, LLC, operates also in Arkansas, Mississippi, and Missouri, where distancing laws prohibit the operation of a medical marijuana dispensary or “retailer” within 1000+ feet of schools, churches, and similar institutions.
-Louisiana by contrast has no such laws.
+- Good Day Farm, LLC, operates also in Arkansas, Mississippi, and Missouri, where distancing laws prohibit the operation of a medical marijuana dispensary or “retailer” within 1000+ feet of schools, churches, and similar institutions.

-But a medical marijuana pharmacy is inappropriate for the residential neighborhood—next door to Nix Library and near churches and many schools—some of them in designated Drug Free Zones.
+A medical marijuana pharmacy is inappropriate for the residential neighborhood—next door to Nix Library and near churches and many schools—some of them in designated Drug Free Zones.
 The approximately comparable example of a packaged liquor store or bar, for example, as intended for people over 18, would have required a conditional use.

 The site contains: